What Is Psu Computer

 A power supply unit (PSU) is an electronic device that supplies power to an electrical load.
 The primary function of a PSU is to convert AC line voltage to the DC voltages required by most electronic devices.

-See also Power Supply In A Computer
+See also Power Supply For Computer

 A PSU is not always necessary for a PC.
 If the computer already has a power supply, it can be used to power the additional hardware.
 If the additional hardware requires more power than the PC’s power supply can provide, a separate PSU will be necessary.